 - How their body feels on their bike

 - What their cycling intentions and expectations are

 - How much they really care about optimizing their bike-body relationship

 Are all bike fits the same?

-Many factors affect both the process and outcome of a bike fit, including:
+What affects both the process and outcome of a bike fit?

 - The riding experience, training load, and goals of the cyclist